kaikoh95/techtype-backend/README.md

 - Clone the repository
 - Run `nvm use` to use the correct Node.js version
 - Run `npm install` to install dependencies
+- Ensure docker is running before starting the Supabase server
 - Start the Supabase server by running `npm run sb:start`
 - Reset the database and apply the migrations and seed data by running `npm run db:reset`
 - Clone env.example to .env and fill in the values